alec-chernicki/patch-panel/README.markdown

 ### Multiple patch-containers

  Patch-Panel can support having multiple containers and having them nested inside of each other.
+In order to use this feature, give your patch containers a unique ID, as done in the examples below.
+Note that this does not change how you initiailze the containers, just initialize by the container class (with `$(".patch-container").patchpanel();`).

- One after the other
+* One after the other
 ```HTML
 <div id = "a" class = "patch-container">
   <div class="navfield patch-item patch-button" data-patch-panel="1">1.1 button</div>